cdlewis/cdlewis.github.com/pages/about/01-index.md

 ## The Blog

 This site was built using [Jekyll-Bootstrap](http://jekyllbootstrap.com) and is hosted on [Github Pages](http://pages.github.com).
-It uses forked version of the wonderful [Svbtle](https://svbtle.com) clone made by [Kevin Xue](https://github.com/kevinxueliang/jb-svbtle).
+It uses heavily modified version of the wonderful [Svbtle](https://svbtle.com) clone made by [Kevin Xue](https://github.com/kevinxueliang/jb-svbtle).

 The complete source code can be found [here](https://github.com/cdlewis/cdlewis.github.com).